intel/neural-compressor/neural_compressor/compression/pruner/README.md

 - SNIP Momentum

   Gradient based criterion.
-The algorithm improves original SNIP algorithm and  update the score in a momentum way.\
+The algorithm improves original SNIP algorithm and updates the score in a momentum way.\
   In the following formula, $n$ is the training step and $W$ and $G$ are model's weights and gradients respectively.
   $$Score_{n} = 1.0 \times Score_{n-1} + 0.9 \times |W_{n} \times G_{n}|$$